xperseguers/t3ext-ig_ldap_sso_auth/Documentation/Faq/Index.rst

 .. answer

-*No. Technically it would be possible to implement it, naturally.
-Though we did not implement SSO in backend because it would then be impossible for a user to log out.
-TYPO3 may behave differently if you show the frontend while having a backend session active (e.g., frontend editing) and as such we preferred not implementing it.*
+*Yes.
+This is possible since version 3.2.0.
+Please keep in mind though that enabling SSO for the backend means it is then impossible for a user to log out.
+And TYPO3 may behave differently if you show the frontend while having a backend session active (e.g., frontend editing).*

 -------